kubestellar/kubestellar/docs/content/direct/multi-wec-aggregated-status.md

 ### 1. Extend BindingPolicy CRD

-The configuration bit `wantMultiWECReportedState` is added under each `DownsyncModulation` rule (not directly under `BindingPolicy`), consistent with the canonical definition available at [./combined-status/#special-case-for-1-wec](./combined-status/#special-case-for-1-wec).
+The configuration bit `wantMultiWECReportedState` is added under each `DownsyncModulation` struct (not directly under `BindingPolicy`), analogously to how [singleton state return ](./combined-status.md#special-case-for-1-wec) is requested.

 Example: